 Can Endometriosis affect fertility?

-How ovulation is affected by endometriosis?
+How ovulation is affected?

-What happens in Silent endometriosis?
+What happens in Silent disease?

 Many times, a woman who has difficulty conceiving will have a case of endometriosis that does not come with severe symptoms.
 This is known as silent endometriosis.
 These silent sufferers eagerly crowd into the waiting rooms of in vitro fertilisation (IVF) clinics and reproductive specialists with the hope of conceiving.
-However, these women may have endometriosis, and the in vitro attempts they take may fail.
+However, these women may have deep disease, and the in vitro attempts they take may fail.

 How endometriosis can lead to infertility in a woman and how it is treated?

 If you are experiencing severe pain during cycles it may be due to endometriosis, you must consult local gynaecologist.
-Diagnosis of endometriosis is usually done with pelvic ultrasound which may show chocolate cysts in the ovaries.
+Diagnosis is usually done with pelvic ultrasound which may show chocolate cysts in the ovaries.
 It is always better to undergo a laparoscopy to check patency of tubes at this stage .
 If you are trying to conceive then it is a better option.
-If you are diagnosed as mild to moderate case of endometriosis you should regularly follow up with AMH levels.
+If you are diagnosed as mild to moderate case you should regularly follow up with AMH levels.
 This can indicate extent of destruction of ovaries.
-Severe endometriosis needs immediate attention for fertility preservation, you may need IVF at this stage for optimum results.
+Severe disease needs immediate attention for fertility preservation, you may need IVF at this stage for optimum results.